pbrzoska024/Gem-Rain/README.md

 # Gem Rain

-Simple mobile game made for android studio class with GUI.
+Simple mobile game made for academic android studio class with GUI.
 Evolution of one of my older project.